BolajiAyodeji/bolajiayodeji.com/content/building-a-slackbot-with-node-js-and-slackbots-js.md

 # Setup environment

-Let's setup and install Node.js and Npm first.
+Let's set up and install Node.js and Npm first.

 * Download node [here](https://nodejs.org/en/), If you have it installed already, skip this step.
 If you prefer to use a package manager to install, read [this](https://nodejs.org/en/download/package-manager/#windows) for all operating systems.
 * Check if you have Node installed